xMoney-Payments/WooCommerce/readme.txt

 Our WooCommerce payment extension allows for fast and easy integration with the xMoney Payment Gateway.
 Quickly start accepting online credit card payments through a secure environment and a fully customizable checkout process.
 Give your customers the shopping experience they expect, and boost your online sales with our simple and elegant payment plugin.

-For more details concerning our pricing in your region, please check out our [pricing page](https://www.xmoney.com/pricing).
-To use our payment module and start processing you will need a xMoney Payments [merchant account](https://merchant-stage.xmoney.com/auth/signup).
-For any assistance during the on-boarding process, our [sales and compliance](https://www.xmoney.com/contact) team are happy to respond to any enquiries you may have.
+To use our payment module and start processing you will need a xMoney Payments [merchant account](https://merchants.xmoney.com/sign-up).
+For any assistance during the on-boarding process, our [sales team](https://www.xmoney.com/contact) is happy to respond to any enquiries you may have.

 == Installation ==